typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 The example showed in here is taken from the [Rosetta Code site](https://rosettacode.org/wiki/Monads/Writer_monad).
-It simply apply a bunch of math operations, logging each of them with a log
+It simply apply a bunch of path operations, logging each of them with a log

 ```scala mdoc:silent:reset